Hadraain/Kata-Object-Calisthenics/README.md

 10/01/2012 || 1000.00   ||        || 1000.00
 ```

-**Scenario** : Can withdraw money on my account with different currencies
+**US** : Can withdraw money on my account with different currencies

 ```
 Given the exchange rate EUR to USD is 1.206